JacobNickerson/civic-project/frontend/src/README.md

 REACT_APP_API_BASE_URL=https://localhost:7060/api

 This defines the base URL for all API requests.
-React automatically injects variables that begin with REACT_APP_ into your app at build time.
+The Vite build tool for React automatically injects variables that begin with VITE_ into your app at build time.

 2. Required Imports